 The Committee does not see the Australian Antarctic Medal as a ‘long service award’.

 Nominations for the Medal should be timely and relevant and should be made at, or soon after the time of outstanding service.
 As a guide, no more than five years should lapse between the service for which recognition is sought and the submission of the nomination.

-Under no circumstances should the candidate be aware that he or she is being nominated for the award.
+Under no circumstances should the candidate be aware that they are being nominated for the award.